Akanksha Juneja

-Akanksha Juneja is an Indian television actress best known for playing Kanak Desai in Saath Nibhaana Saathiya 2 & Nidhi Hinduja Luthra in Kundali Bhagya.
+Akanksha Juneja is an Indian television actress best known for playing Kanak Desai in Saath Nibhaana Saathiya 2 and Nidhi Hinduja Luthra in Kundali Bhagya.

 Career

 Early roles (2010)

 Juneja made her debut with Do Saheliyaan...
 Kismat Ki Kathputaliyaan.
 After that, she did many popular shows like Mann Kee Awaaz Pratigya, C.I.D., Bade Achhe Lagte Hain, Saath Nibhaana Saathiya, Ishq Mein Marjawan, and Ishqbaaaz.

 Breakthrough and recognition (2020)

 From 2020 to 2022, Juneja starred as Kanak Desai, the negative lead, in Saath Nibhaana Saathiya 2, for which she received several awards including Iconic Gold Awards.

 In June 2023, she stepped into the shoes of Ira Sone as Nidhi Hinduja Luthra in Zee TV's Kundali Bhagya, until the show went off air in December 2024.